whimc/Barrelbot/readme.md

 * End code block
 * Infinite loop

 Some instructions require further specifications.
-They will copy the command to your clipboard, which you will have to paste in chat then configure by adding text to the command.\
+They will copy the instruction command to your clipboard, which you will then have to paste in chat and configure by adding text to the command.\
 ![](instruction-images/instructions-book.png)![](instruction-images/condition-arguments.png)\
 These configurable instructions include:

 * If statements
+    * the instruction command contains two parts: {condition: " ", description: " "}.
     * {condition:”  ”}
-        * The condition the if statement checks for.
-Formatted in the same way the `execute if` subcommand is
+        * this is the condition that the if statement checks for.
+It is formatted in the same way that the `execute if` subcommand is
-        * Example: To check if the block ahead is air, you would insert“`if block ^ ^ ^1 air`”
+        * Example: To check if the block ahead is air, you would insert “`if block ^ ^ ^1 air`” into the condition quotation marks
-        * Coordinate guide:
+        * Coordinate guide (these all the characters to place into the condition):
             * Forward: ^ ^ ^1
             * Backwards: ^ ^ ^-1
             * Left: ^1 ^ ^